gaborvecsei/gaborvecsei.github.io/_posts/2021-06-10-Mad-Money-Backtesting.md

 ## Automation w/ GitHub Actions

 Let's be honest, we can do much better than manually preparing the data.
-Even better, as the resultsing file is not huge, we can keep it in the version control system.
+Even better, as the resulting file is not huge, we can keep it in the version control system.
 This is not just a fancy addition, but can actually help as it can be directly used by everyone and more importantly, we can see the change in the contents of the file over time.
 Maybe you think it's not a big deal, but this way, if there would be a problem on the Mad Money crew's end, and they